LekhitaSharma/flight-deals/README.md

 What it does :
 - Stores user destinations, budgets, and IATA codes in google sheets which we access using SHEETY API(data_manager.py)
-- Reads the lowests prices you have set using SHEETY API.
+- Reads the lowest prices you have set using SHEETY API.
 - Searches real-time flight prices via flight API (Serpapi in flight_search.py)
 - Checks the price and compare with the lowest prices when you click on 'Refresh Data' on the web app, using caches to save API calls.
 - Designed for PythonAnywhere scheduled tasks